yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/05-create-dax-calculations-in-power-bi-desktop.md

 ## **Exercise 2: Create Measures**

-In this exercise you will create and format several measures.
+In this exercise, you will create and format several measures.

 ### **Task 1: Create simple measures**

-In this task you will create simple measures.
+In this task, you will create simple measures.
 Simple measures aggregate values in a single column or count rows of a table.

 1. In Report view, on **Page 2**, in the **Fields** pane, drag the **Sales | Unit Price** field into the matrix visual.